functionalscript/nanvm/notes/bytecode-initial.md

 ## Byte Code

+This format is designed for fast and straightforward serialization and doesn't depend on a particular VM implementation.

+**Requirements:**
-**Requirements:** VM parser should be very simple:
+    - VM parser should be very simple to serialize and deserialize.
         - string: UTF16
         - number: in a binary format
         - bigint: in a binary format
         - len: u32
+    - the byte code doesn't know anything about importing modules or I/O functions.
+    - the byte code shouldn't contain syntax sugar.

 ```rust
 struct Array<T> {